-Subcontractor Payment Monitoring
+D. Subcontractor Payment Monitoring

-ADOT will require prime contractors, consultants, and vendors to maintain records and documents of payments to DBE and non-DBE subcontractors for three years following the performance of the contract.
-These records will be made available for inspection upon request by any authorized representative of the ADOT Civil Rights Office.
+ADOT will require prime contractors, consultants, and vendors to maintain records and documents of payments to DBE and non-DBE subcontractors for five years following performance of the contract.
+These records will be made available for inspection upon request by any authorized representative of the ADOT Business Engagement & Compliance Office.
 Subcontractors are required to maintain payment information for any lower tier subcontractors for the same three-year duration.

-ADOT is required to collect data on DBE and non-DBE participation to report to FHWA on Federal-aid projects.
-Contractors, consultants, and vendors are notified that such record keeping is required by ADOT for tracking DBE participation.
+ADOT, Subrecipients/Subgrantees and LPAs are required to collect data on DBE and non-DBE participation to report to FHWA on federal aid projects.
+Contractors, consultants, and vendors are notified that such record keeping is required for tracking DBE participation.

-Contractors, consultants, and vendors performing on federal aid transportation projects are required to provide monthly reports documenting amounts earned by and paid to all DBEs and non-DBEs.
+Contractors, consultants, and vendors performing on federal aid transportation projects are required to report monthly amounts awarded and paid to all DBEs and non-DBEs.
 All DBE and non-DBE subcontractors working on federal aid transportation projects are required to verify receipt of payment.

-Further, first tier (and lower) subcontractors are required to report amounts earned by and paid to all lower-tier DBE and non-DBE subcontractors.
+Further, first-tier subcontractors are required to report amounts awarded and paid to all lower-tier DBE and non-DBE subcontractors.
 Lower-tier subcontractors are required to verify receipt of payment.

 Contractors, consultants, and vendors shall provide the required information for the current month by the 5th of the following month.
-The required information shall be submitted electronically through the Department's web based payment tracking system (https://adot.dbesystem.com).
+The required information shall be submitted electronically through the web-based payment tracking system https://adot.dbesystem.com.

-Joint Checks
+E. Joint Checks

-Requirements
+1. Requirements